Government and Politics

 The Department of Government and Politics emphasizes such broad areas as political development, policy analysis, social justice, political economy, conflict, and human rights.
 These broad conceptual areas are integral components of study in the discipline.
 The areas are commonly referred to as American government and politics; comparative government; political theory; international relations; public administration; public law; public policy and political behavior.

-Directors: M. Pearson (Assoc Chair & Prof), M. Hanmer (Graduate Director & Assoc Prof), D. Cunningham (Undergraduate Director & Assoc Prof), J. McCauley (Honors Program Director & Assoc Prof), J. Glass (College Park Scholars-International Studies Program Director & Prof)
+Directors: I. Alcaniz (Assoc Chair & Assoc Prof), P. Wohlfarth (Co-Graduate Director & Assoc Prof), K. Cunningham (Co-Graduate Director & Assoc Prof), D. Cunningham (Undergraduate Director & Prof), J. McCauley (Honors Program Director & Assoc Prof)

-Assistant Professors: S. Carcelli, C. Jones, G. Lloyd, K. Miler
+Assistant Professors: S. Carcelli, C. Jones, G. Lloyd

-Professors Emeriti: C. Alford, C. Butterworth, R. Davidson, S. Elkin, M. Franda, M. Heisler, V. Marando, J. Oppenheimer, W. Phillips, D. Piper, G. Quester, C. Stone, R. Terchek, L. Vietri, J. Wilkenfeld
+Professors Emeriti: C. Alford, C. Butterworth, R. Davidson, S. Elkin, M. Franda, M. Heisler, V. Marando, J. Oppenheimer, W. Phillips, D. Piper, G. Quester, C. Stone, R. Terchek, E. Uslaner, L. Vietri, J. Wilkenfeld

 Academic advisors are available to assist students with degree planning.
 Students are encouraged to see an advisor each semester to ensure understanding of major requirements and to review students' progress within the major.
 All students are required to see an advisor before they register for their senior year of classes, typically between 75 and 89 credits earned.

-Academic advising is available daily on a walk-in or appointment basis in the Undergraduate Advising Office located in 3104 Tydings Hall.
-Walk-in schedules are posted on-line at http://gvpt.umd.edu/undergraduate/undergraduate-advisingprospective-students.
+Academic advising is available daily on a drop-in or appointment basis in the Undergraduate Advising Office located in 3104 Tydings Hall.
+Drop-in schedules are posted on-line at https://gvpt.umd.edu/undergraduate/undergraduate-advising.

 Undergraduate Research Experience